The Capstone College of Nursing (CCN) awards the degree of Bachelor of Science in Nursing (BSN).

 An online application for promotion to the upper division may be accessed at nursing.ua.edu.
 It is the student’s responsibility to submit an application by the deadline.
 Applicants for the upper division must be admitted to The University of Alabama prior to accessing and submitting an application for upper division.

 Promotion to the upper division requires successful completion of the lower-division courses designated on the Capstone College of Nursing BSN program of study.
 Students may apply and be considered for promotion to the upper division during the final lower-division semester if they will have completed all courses prior to the semester for which application to the upper division is made.
 In such instances, promotion to the upper division may be granted conditionally, pending successful completion of all courses required for promotion.
 Promotion to the upper division may be withdrawn if the level of academic performance is significantly lower in those courses completed after conditional promotion.

-Spaces in the upper division are limited.
+Spaces in the upper division are limited and meeting minimum admission requirements does not guarantee promotion to the upper division of the nursing curriculum.
 When the number of students seeking promotion to the upper division exceeds the number of spaces available, the most qualified applicants will be promoted.
 Those applicants who present the strongest academic records and who show the most promise for success in the upper division will be promoted.